Your browser cookies appear to be disabled. In order to use the site correctly, please enable cookies.

-The American Red Cross is encouraging people to register and participate in the Great ShakeOut Earthquake Drill October 17 at 10:17am, local time.
-Last year, 19.5 million people in the U.S. and around the world learned what to do in case of an earthquake and practiced it by participating in the event.
+The American Red Cross is encouraging people to register and participate in the Great ShakeOut Earthquake Drill October 16 at 10:16 a.m., local time.
+So far this year, more than 23.2 million people around the world and 9.8 million people in California have registered for this annual event.

-People can take part by registering at ShakeOut.org and practicing themselves or with others wherever they happen to be at the time.
+People can take part by registering at ShakeOut.org and practicing themselves or with others wherever they are at 10:16 a.m.

 Earthquake Safety Tips

 The Red Cross has several tips and resources to help people learn what to do before, during and after an earthquake.

 If someone is in inside when the shaking starts:

 They should drop to the ground, take cover and hold on.
 Move as little as possible.
 Try to protect the head and torso.
 If sitting at a desk or table, get under it and hold on to it until the shaking stops.
 Otherwise, drop wherever they are.

 If someone is in bed, stay there, curl up and hold on.
 Protect the head with a pillow.